Hello-Pork-Belly/hz-oneclick/docs/README.md

 See [Service restarts and reloads](restarts.md) for the canonical restart and reload guidance.

+## Permissions

+See [File permissions and ownership](permissions.md) for the canonical ownership and permission guidance.

 ## Default install paths (placeholders)

 | Purpose | Example path | Notes |